 Ohio Dog Bite Lawyer

-Elk & Elk Co., Ltd.’s Ohio dog bite attorneys know a scar can run much more than skin deep.
+Elk & Elk’s dog bite attorneys know a scar can run much more than skin deep

-If you or someone you know has been bitten by a dog; trust the experienced, reliable Ohio dog bite attorneys at Elk & Elk Co., Ltd. to investigate your case and protect your rights as an injured citizen.
+If you or someone you know has been bitten by a dog; contact the Ohio dog bite attorneys at Elk & Elk to investigate your case and protect your rights as an injured citizen.
 Call 1-800-ELK-OHIO for a free consultation.

 The meaning of a “Dangerous Dog”